Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 After you are comfortable with issuing your CAT on testnet, you may wish to move to mainnet.
 Please keep in mind that there are extra risks inherent to publishing code on a public blockchain.
 If your CAT and/or TAIL have not been created securely, your funds could potentially be bricked or stolen. **Proceed with caution.**

 That said, issuing a CAT to mainnet isn't very different from issuing one to testnet.
-You'll still need a synced full node and a light wallet.
+You'll still need a synced full node.
+You can also run off of the `main` code branch.

-One difference is that for mainnet issuance, your full node could be based off of the `main` code branch.
-This will save you time in syncing your full node.
-Your light wallet will still need to be running on the `protocol_and_cats_rebased` branch.

 When you are ready to issue your CAT to mainnet, the first step is to run `chia configure -t false`, which will instruct Chia to switch your configuration to mainnet.

 Next, you'll need to generate and protect your keys in a secure manner, which we'll discuss in the following section.

-> NOTE: You may be wondering how to get your CAT listed among the default options in our GUI.
-We will formalize this process around January 2022, but it has not yet been completed.
-But don't let that discourage you from creating your own CATs.
-They will be fully functional, even if they are not listed in our GUI.

 ## Generating a secure key pair